polarityio/splunk/README.md

 ### Splunk Cloud Deployment

 If checked, the integration will leverage the username/password specified below for authentication to a Splunk Cloud deployment.
 If left unchecked, the integration will leverage the API Token specfied below to connect to a Splunk Enterprise deployment.
+(Please set this to admin only and user can view only.)

 ### Base Splunk Enterprise URL